Private medical insurance

 What is private medical insurance?

-Private medical insurance covers the cost of investigating and treating medical conditions.
-Some policies just cover private dental treatment.
+Private medical insurance covers the cost of investigating and treating medical or dental conditions.
 Some of the main policies available include:

 - individual policies – you pay an annual or monthly premium to get private medical treatment

-- cash plans – you pay a monthly premium to receive a lump sum in certain situations, like if you’re admitted to hospital for more than 24 hours
+- cash plans – you pay a monthly premium to get a lump sum in certain situations - for example, if you’re admitted to hospital for more than 24 hours

 Types of complaint we see

-- is taking too long to pay their claim
+- their insurer is taking too long to pay their claim

-- didn’t know they wouldn’t be covered for a particular medical condition
+- didn’t know they wouldn’t be covered for a pre-existing medical condition

 - were told their policy would cover them for everything they needed